david-hodson/AD-Group-Audit/README.md

 1. **Fork the repository** and create a feature branch
 2. **Follow PowerShell best practices** and maintain code quality
+3. **Test in multiple environments** - Both on-premises and Azure AD when possible
-3. **Add tests** for new functionality where applicable
+4. **Add tests** for new functionality where applicable
-4. **Update documentation** including inline comments and README
+5. **Update documentation** including inline comments and README
-5. **Submit a pull request** with clear description of changes
+6. **Submit a pull request** with clear description of changes

 ### **Development Guidelines**

 - Maintain backwards compatibility with PowerShell 5.1+
+- Support both Microsoft.Graph and legacy AzureAD modules
 - Follow existing code style and commenting standards
-- Test in multiple AD environments when possible
+- Test in on-premises, Azure AD, and hybrid environments when possible
 - Performance improvements always welcome
+- Maintain clear environment separation in code

 ### **Reporting Issues**

 - Use GitHub issues for bug reports and feature requests
-- Include PowerShell version, AD environment details, and error messages
+- Include PowerShell version, environment type (on-premises/Azure AD/hybrid), and error messages
+- Specify which modules are installed (ActiveDirectory, Microsoft.Graph, AzureAD)
 - Provide steps to reproduce issues when possible
+- Include tenant size/complexity for performance-related issues

 ---

-**Note**: This tool performs read-only analysis and makes no changes to Active Directory.
-Always review recommendations before implementing any group modifications.
+**Note**: This tool performs read-only analysis and makes no changes to Active Directory or Azure AD.
+Always review recommendations before implementing any group modifications in either environment.

 ## 🤝 Support

 For issues, improvements, or questions:

 - **GitHub Issues** - Bug reports and feature requests
 - **Discussions** - General questions and community support
 - **Documentation** - Review this README and inline script comments
-- **Prerequisites** - Verify PowerShell execution policy and RSAT installation
+- **Prerequisites** - Verify PowerShell execution policy, RSAT installation, and Azure AD module availability
+- **Environment-Specific Help** - Include environment details (on-premises/Azure AD/hybrid) when seeking support